 1.1 In accordance with the Volatiles Analysis Training Plan, a trainee will complete a competency test consisting of calibrating instruments currently in use within the state.
-Thereafter, the analyst will only be required to maintain proficiency through the completion of minimum casework requirements within the laboratory.
+Thereafter, proficiency testing will be done annually according to a schedule set by the discipline lead.
+Proficiency tests will be distributed in the spring and fall and can either be internal or external provided tests.